-The Form 1098-T is sent to all students who have qualifying tuition and fees for the calendar year.
+The Form 1098-T is for all students who have qualifying tuition and fees and enroll in academic credits for the calendar year.
 The 1098-T form will help the student determine if they qualify for a tax education credit.
 The federal tax code, administered by the Internal Revenue Service (IRS) has provided for a number of education tax benefits.
 Full information on these tax benefits may be found in IRS Publication 970.

-Box 2 – Amounts billed for qualified tuition and related expenses:
+Box 1- Payments received for qualified tuition and related expenses:

 Box 5 – Scholarships or grants:

 The IRS defines this as “all payments received from 3rd parties (excluding family members and loan proceeds).
 This includes payments received from governmental and private entities such as the Department of Defense, civic, and religious organizations, and nonprofit entities.”

 Box 6 – Adjustments to scholarships or grants for a prior year:

 If there was a change in scholarship information that created a change in recorded payments after the previous year’s 1098-T was generated, that amount will be recorded here.